mbabineau/cloudformation-docker-registry/README.md

 Inbound rules are at your discretion, but you may want to include access to:
 * `22 [tcp]` - SSH port
 * `80 [tcp]` - Private nginx proxy port (troubleshooting only)
-* `5000 [tcp]` - Private docker port (troubleshooting only)
+* `5000 [tcp]` - Private registry port (troubleshooting only)

 ### 3. Upload an SSL certificate
 Upload an SSL certificate to IAM ([instructions](http://docs.aws.amazon.com/IAM/latest/UserGuide/InstallCert.html)).
-This certificate should be valid for the registry DNS address (Docker requires the use of valid certs).
+This certificate must be valid for the registry DNS address and be trusted by the clients (if self-signed, you must add it to the clients' keystores).

 Once uploaded, you'll need the ARN for this certificate.
 You can do this via [aws-cli](https://github.com/aws/aws-cli):
 ```console